jsom1/jsom1.github.io/_summaries/assembly.md

 The **8 GPRs** are:

-1. Accumulator register (AX).
-Used in arithmetic operations
+1. Accumulator register (AX): used in arithmetic operations
-2. Counter register (CX).
-Used in shift/rotate instructions and loops.
+2. Counter register (CX): used in shift/rotate instructions and loops.
-3. Data register (DX).
-Used in arithmetic operations and I/O operations.
+3. Data register (DX): used in arithmetic operations and I/O (input/output) operations.
-4. Base register (BX).
-Used as a pointer to data (located in segment register DS, when in segmented mode).
+4. Base register (BX): used as a pointer to data.
-5. Stack Pointer register (SP).
-Pointer to the top of the stack.
+5. Stack Pointer register (SP): pointer to the top of the stack.
-6. Stack Base Pointer register (BP).
-Used to point to the base of the stack.
+6. Stack Base Pointer register (BP): used to point to the base of the stack.
-7. Source Index register (SI).
-Used as a pointer to a source in stream operations.
+7. Source Index register (SI): used as a pointer to a source in stream operations.
-8. Destination Index register (DI).
-Used as a pointer to a destination in stream operations.
+8. Destination Index register (DI): used as a pointer to a destination in stream operations.
 {:style="color:#333; font-size: 150%;"}

-The order in which they are listed here is for a reason: it is the same order that is used in a push-to-stack operation.
-All registers can be accessed in 16-bit and 32-bit modes.
-In 16-bit mode, the register is identified by its two-letter abbreviation from the list above.
-In 32-bit mode, this two-letter abbreviation is prefixed with an 'E' (extended).
+The order is important: it is the same order that is used in a push-to-stack operation.
+These are the registers in 16-bit mode.
+In 32-bit mode, the two-letter abbreviations above are prefixed with an 'E' (extended).
 For example, 'EAX' is the accumulator register as a 32-bit value.
 Similarly, in the 64-bit version, the 'E' is replaced with an 'R' (register), so the 64-bit version of 'EAX' is called 'RAX'.

 The **6 Segment Registers** are :

-1. Stack Segment (SS).
-Pointer to the stack.
+1. Stack Segment (SS): pointer to the stack.
-2. Code Segment (CS).
-Pointer to the code.
+2. Code Segment (CS): pointer to the code.
-3. Data Segment (DS).
-Pointer to the data.
+3. Data Segment (DS): pointer to the data.
-4. Extra Segment (ES).
-Pointer to extra data ('E' stands for 'Extra').
+4. Extra Segment (ES): pointer to extra data.
-5. F Segment (FS).
-Pointer to more extra data ('F' comes after 'E').
+5. F Segment (FS): pointer to more extra data ('F' comes after 'E').
-6. G Segment (GS).
-Pointer to still more extra data ('G' comes after 'F').
+6. G Segment (GS): pointer to still more extra data ('G' comes after 'F').
 {:style="color:#333; font-size: 150%;"}

-Most applications on most modern operating systems (like FreeBSD, Linux or Microsoft Windows) use a memory model that points nearly all segment registers to the same place (and uses paging instead), effectively disabling their use.
-Typically the use of FS or GS is an exception to this rule, instead being used to point at thread-specific data.
+Most applications on modern operating systems use a memory model that points nearly all segment registers to the same place.
+Therefore, their use is not common.
+However, FS and GS are exceptions to this rule, instead being used to point at thread-specific data.

 The EFLAGS is a 32-bit register used as a collection of bits representing Boolean values to store the results of operations and the state of the processor.

 The names of **EFLAGS bits** are:

-0. CF : Carry Flag.
+0. CF: Carry Flag.
 Set if the last arithmetic operation carried (addition) or borrowed (subtraction) a bit beyond the size of the register.
 This is then checked when the operation is followed with an add-with-carry or subtract-with-borrow to deal with values too large for just one register to contain.
-2. PF : Parity Flag.
+2. PF: Parity Flag.
 Set if the number of set bits in the least significant byte is a multiple of 2.
-4. AF : Adjust Flag.
+4. AF: Adjust Flag.
 Carry of Binary Code Decimal (BCD) numbers arithmetic operations.
-6. ZF : Zero Flag.
+6. ZF: Zero Flag.
 Set if the result of an operation is Zero (0).
-7. SF : Sign Flag.
+7. SF: Sign Flag.
 Set if the result of an operation is negative.
-8. TF : Trap Flag.
+8. TF: Trap Flag.
 Set if step by step debugging.
-9. IF : Interruption Flag.
+9. IF: Interruption Flag.
 Set if interrupts are enabled.
-10. DF : Direction Flag.
+10. DF: Direction Flag.
 Stream direction.
 If set, string operations will decrement their pointer rather than incrementing it, reading memory backwards.
-11. OF : Overflow Flag.
+11. OF: Overflow Flag.
 Set if signed arithmetic operations result in a value too large for the register to contain.
 12 & 13.
-IOPL : I/O Privilege Level field (2 bits).
+IOPL: I/O Privilege Level field (2 bits).
 I/O Privilege Level of the current process.
-14. NT : Nested Task flag.
+14. NT: Nested Task flag.
 Controls chaining of interrupts.
 Set if the current process is linked to the next process.
-16. RF : Resume Flag.
+16. RF: Resume Flag.
 Response to debug exceptions.
-17. VM : Virtual-8086 Mode.
+17. VM: Virtual-8086 Mode.
 Set if in 8086 compatibility mode.
-18. AC : Alignment Check.
+18. AC: Alignment Check.
 Set if alignment checking of memory references is done.
-19. VIF : Virtual Interrupt Flag.
+19. VIF: Virtual Interrupt Flag.
 Virtual image of IF.
-20. VIP : Virtual Interrupt Pending flag.
+20. VIP: Virtual Interrupt Pending flag.
 Set if an interrupt is pending.
-21. ID : Identification Flag.
+21. ID: Identification Flag.
 Support for CPUID instruction if can be set.
 {:style="color:#333; font-size: 150%;"}

-Instruction pointer
-The EIP register contains the address of the next instruction to be executed if no branching is done.
+Finally, the **Instruction pointer** (EIP) register contains the address of the next instruction to be executed if no branching is done.
 EIP can only be read through the stack after a call instruction.

+What is a stack ?
+{:style="color:DarkRed; font-size: 170%;"}
+It's a data structure used to store objects.
+Items can be added using a **push** operation, and retrieved with a **pop** operation.
+An object added comes to the top of the stack.
+Items can be removed from the top (*LIFO -> Last In, First Out*) or from the bottom (*FIFO -> First In, First Out*) of the stack.\\
+If a stack runs out of memory (i.e if it's full, no more object can be pushed), it will cause a **stack overflow**.

+How does the processor access data ?
+{:style="color:DarkRed; font-size: 170%;"}
+The ways a processor access data are called **addressing modes**.
+The **6 most important addressing modes** are:

+1. Immediate mode: it's the simplest mode, because the data to access is embedded in the instruction itself.
+For example, to initialize a register to 0, we give it the number 0 instead of giving an address to read the 0 from.

+2. Register addressing mode: the instruction contains a register to access, rather than a memory location.

+3. Direct addressing mode: the instruction contains the memory address to access.
+Example: we can ask the computer to load a register with the data at address 2000.
+It would go directly to byte 2000 and copy the contents into the register.

+4. Indexed addressing mode: the instruction contains the memory address to access, but also specifies an index register to offset that address.\\
+Example: we specify address 2000 and an index register.
+If the index register contains the number 20, the actual address the data is loaded from would be 2020 (useful to cycle between numbers with an index).\\
+On x86 processors, we can also specify a multiplier for the index (allows to access memory a byte at a time, or a word at a time (4 bytes)).\\
+Example : if we want to access the 4th byte from location 2000, we would load our index register with 3 (counting start at 0), and set the multiiplier to 1.
+This would get us location 2003.

+5. Indirect addressing mode: the instruction contains a register that contains a pointer to where the data should be accessed.\\
+Example: if we specify the %eax register, and that this register contains the value 4, the value contained at memory location 4 would be used.

+6. Base-pointer addressing mode: similar to indirect addressing, but we also include a number called the *offset* to add to the register's value before using it for lookup.
+This mode will be widely used in the book.

 # Your First Programs